 If you are currently experiencing an unplanned pregnancy and considering adoption, you can create a plan before giving birth and place your baby for adoption as a newborn.
 This is a route taken by many prospective birth mothers.

 In order to create an adoption plan while pregnant, you’ll want to work with an adoption agency.
-The agency will provide the support and services required to meet the legal requirements for adoption, help you choose the adoptive parents, and ensure that your rights are protected throughout the process.
+The agency will provide the support and services needed to meet the legal requirements for adoption, help you choose the adoptive parents, and ensure that your rights are protected throughout the process.

 If you are pregnant, considering adoption and would like to learn more through being connected with a professional, please contact us today.